-Splints have been used to stretch many a joint in many a direction, with varying degrees of efficacy.
-In research, as in literature, generally the reasons for good efficacy are:
+Dynamic orthoses (splints) have been used to stretch many a joint in many a direction, with varying degrees of efficacy.
+In research, generally the reasons for good efficacy are:

-- the splint is able to be worn for hours every day
+- the orthosis is able to be worn for hours every day

-both of these are key to predicting a splint will work – more so in many cases than patient factors of malunion, injury severity, chronicity or hard-end feel and despite therapy plateau. (see our research page).
+both of these are key to predicting whether an orthosis will work – in many cases more so than patient factors of malunion, injury severity, chronicity or hard-end feel and despite therapy plateau (see our research page).

 This needs to be addressed by the therapist from the start.

-It’s very common for a patient to wear a splint for less than the required time.
+It’s very common for a patient to wear an orthosis for less than the required time.
 This is often the reason for poor results.
-It’s worth checking with them their wear time.
-Typical times for such splints are 4-8 hours per day.
+It’s worth asking them about their wear time.
+Typical times for such orthoses are 4-8 hours per day.

-A splint which doesn’t hold the joint at it’s end-of-range will never achieve anything.
-Usually if the patient improves while wearing like this, they would have improved as much without it.
-This is commonly the reason neoprene or TAP splints are not indicated for stiffness in rotation, and the reason some custom thermoplastic splints fail.
-This can be tested easily, by donning the splint and seeing if you can passively move the joint further than the splint.
-If you can, you need to adjust the splint or choose another splint.
-It is also worth checking that the patient can don the splint in a way which ensures end-of-range positioning – that’s what’s happening at home.
+An orthosis that doesn’t hold the joint at it’s end-of-range will never be successful.
+Usually if the patient improves while wearing orthoses like this, they would have improved as much without it.
+This is commonly the reason neoprene or TAP splints are not indicated for stiffness in rotation, and the reason some custom thermoplastic orthoses fail.
+Whether an orthosis holds a patient at their end-of-range or not can be tested easily.
+Simply don the orthosis and see if you can passively move the joint further than the orthosis.
+If you can, you need to adjust or choose another orthosis.
+It is also worth checking that the patient or their carer can don the orthosis themselves in a way which ensures end-of-range positioning – that’s what’s happening at home.

-While other variables of therapy for stiffness often need to be addressed, these type of splints generally prove good efficacy alone.
-If they aren’t, troubleshoot the total-end-range-time.
-That is – the time they’re wearing it daily and the position at end-of-range.
-Browse through research to see what is expected in rotation with a good splint.
+While other variables of therapy for stiffness often need to be addressed, these types of orthoses generally prove to have good efficacy alone.
+If they are not, troubleshoot the total-end-range-time.
+That is – the amount of time they’re wearing it daily and the joint position within the orthosis.
+Browse through research to see what is expected in rotation with a good orthosis.